AhmedMakhlooqDev/TestCase_Mindzer/README.md

 Go to Content > Configuration > Choose your theme > Footer
 ![Screenshot 2023-09-16 192630](https://github.com/AhmedMakhlooqDev/TestCase_Mindzer/assets/76881779/a1924768-b4a6-4aca-9190-e854348d50f6)

+# LinkedIn Profile:
+Go to Content > Configuration > HTML head > Insert your code in the text field
+NOTES: I did not know how to implement it with the links in the grey bar.

 #  *In any case you were not able to run the code, I will attach a video recording of the result